Ho-Ro/CPM-tools/tcpm/README.md

 ```
 Some shells require you to use `\=` instead of `=` in the `tnylpo m80` line.

-Create a system disk image for disk A. This assumes that you have a system
+Create a system disk image for disk A. This example assumes that you have a
-image called `cpm62.com`, which was created by `MOVCPM`/`SAVE`, see above;
+CP/M 2 system image called `cpm62.com`, which was created by `MOVCPM`/`SAVE`,
+(see below);
-the name of the disk image must be acceptable for `tnylpo` (8.3, only
+the name of the new disk image must be acceptable for `tnylpo` (8.3, only
 lower case letters), and `diska.dta` is the default value assumed by `tcpm`:
 ```sh
 ./tcpm_disk -m cpm62.com -p sysutil.com create diska.dta